fbpx

 West Los Angeles VA Medical Center

-The West Los Angeles VA Medical Center is the only VA hospital with a dedicated team of pleural mesothelioma specialists.
-The program is headed by Dr. Robert Cameron, one of the nation’s leading pleural mesothelioma surgeons.
+The West Los Angeles VA Medical Center is the only VA hospital with a team of pleural mesothelioma specialists.
+The program is led by Dr. Robert Cameron, one of the nation’s leading pleural mesothelioma surgeons.
 Dr. Cameron works with the UCLA Medical Center to offer veterans a team of specialists and multiple treatment options through a multimodal treatment program.

 Michael E. DeBakey VA Medical Center